dacmail/viviendu/wp-content/plugins/media-file-renamer/readme.txt

 = 5.1.9 (2021/04/09) =
 * Fix: The Synchronize Alt option wasn't working logically.
-* Note: The plugin has no known bugs for a while, and I am now happy to work on littke extra features :) By the way, if you like it, please review the plugin [by clicking here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
-Thank you!

 = 5.1.8 (2021/03/04) =
 * Add: Search.